simpleweb/gotham-cors-middleware/README.md

 This library is aimed to provide CORS functionality to [Gotham.rs](https://gotham.rs/) servers.

-Currently this is a very simple implementation with no customisability.
+Currently this is a very simple implementation with limited customisability.

+Requires rust 1.26 or later.

 Usage:
 ```rust